TREASURIES-Prices gain on safety bid as Cyprus in focus

 By Karen Brettell

-to reach a deal that would enable it to avoid default and the
+would be able to reach a deal that would enable it to avoid

 Treasuries have been boosted this week by a safe-haven bid